rosariorussell/serverless-with-react/README.md

   * Create a Cognito user pool
     * Create app client
     * Update domain name
-    * Create a Cognito test user
+    * Create a Cognito test user and confirm user
-  * Set up the Serverless Framework for API Gateway
-    * Clone a serverless starter boilerplate
+  * Set up the Serverless Framework for API Gateway by cloning a serverless starter boilerplate
     * Add support for ES6/ES7 JavaScript with Babel and Webpack
 ### BUILDING A SERVERLESS REST (CRUD) API
   * Create helper dynamoDB functions